 All of the above apps are open source.

-I have another project in the works that is expected to see public release by the end of summer 2016.
+I have another project in the works — a social drawing app — that is expected to see public release around the end of August 2016.
 It will be web-only at first (with mobile optimizations to work very well on Android and iOS devices of all sizes), with native Android and/or iOS clients potentially coming later depending on demand.
 (Both native clients currently exist but are incomplete, and the web client works so well that these native clients will only be completed and released if there is sufficient demand.)

 Here is a brief list of old (but possibly still useful) resources that I've created over the years: